webdeveric/check-package-manager/readme.md

 npm i check-package-manager -D
 ```

-:information_source: You can use `npx --yes check-package-manager [options]` in your `preinstall` script if you don't want to add it as a dependency.
+:information_source: You can use `npx check-package-manager [options]` in your `preinstall` script if you don't want to add it as a dependency.

 ## Usage